-- >>> Commitment to integrity and ethical values
+- Commitment to integrity and ethical values;

-- Independence and oversight
+-)) Independence and oversight;

-Establishing structure, authority
+- Establishing structure, authority and responsibility;

-- and responsibility
+- >> Talent management; and

-- >> Maintaining accountability
+-)) Maintaining accountability.

 Risk Assessment includes processes for identifying and analysing risk.
 Hoist Finance's risk assessment process is Group-wide and is independent from business activities.
 Risk assessment also covers the manner in which risks are managed and includes the following components: